ADD-SP/ngx_waf/docs/advance/variable.md

 ## `$waf_rule_type`

-If current request was blocked by this module, this variable is set to the triggered rule type, otherwise `'null'`.
+If current request was blocked by this module, this variable is set to the triggered rule type, otherwise `''`.
 The following are possible values.

 + `'BLACK-IPV4'`
 + `'BLACK-URL'`